RasmusLindroth/tut/docs/man/tut.5.md

 # MEDIA
 This section is \[media\] in your configuration file

+## delete-temp-files
+Media files will be removed directly after they\'ve been opened.
+Some programs doesn\'t like this, so if your media doesn\'t open, try set this to false.
+Tut will remove all files once you close the program.
+**delete-temp-files**=*true*

 # MEDIA.IMAGE
 This section is \[media.image\] in your configuration file